Jenelle Evans And MTV: Network Continues To Betray ‘Teen Mom’ Star?

 A post shared by Jenelle Evans (@j_evans1219) on

 “I agree Barb is unstable & puts words into Jace’s mouth,” one person wrote after watching this week’s episode of Teen Mom 2, while another person added, “And I don’t like the way she talks in front of Jace.
-She talk with the cops and don’t give a f*ck about Jace feeling in this moment.”
+She talk with the cops and don’t give a f**k about Jace feeling in this moment.”

 Jenelle is back in court to fight for Jace and she isn’t giving up.
 She wants Jace at home with his siblings.
 He has Kaiser as a brother and Ensley as a sister.
 And rather than live with them, he lives with his grandmother and only sees his siblings once in a while.